tw93/MiaoYan/README_EN.md

 ## Download

-- Download the latest `MiaoYan.dmg` installation package from [GitHub Releases](https://github.com/tw93/MiaoYan/releases) and double-click to install it.
+- Download the latest `MiaoYan.dmg` installation package from <a href="https://github.com/tw93/MiaoYan/releases" target="_blank">GitHub Releases</a> and double-click to install it.
-- If the download speed is very slow in China, you can try [Vercel](https://miaoyan.vercel.app/Release) to download the latest `MiaoYan.dmg`.
+- If the download speed is very slow in China, you can try <a href="https://miaoyan.vercel.app/Release" target="_blank">Vercel</a> to download the latest `MiaoYan.dmg`.

 ## First Use

-1. You can create a `MiaoYan` folder in iCloud or the root directory, open MiaoYan's [Settings](https://gw.alipayobjects.com/zos/k/2i/31.jpeg), and change the default storage address to this.
+1. You can create a `MiaoYan` folder in iCloud or the root directory, open MiaoYan's Settings, and change the default storage address to this.
-2. [Click](https://gw.alipayobjects.com/zos/k/66/43.jpeg) icon of the new folder in the upper left corner of MiaoYan, create your own document category folder, and you can start using it.
+2. Click icon of the new folder in the upper left corner of MiaoYan, create your own document category folder, and you can start using it.

 ## Shortcut Keys